OfficeDev/office-scripts-docs/docs/resources/samples/send-teams-invite-from-excel-data.md

 ---
-title: 'Send Teams meeting from Excel data'
+title: 'Send a Teams meeting from Excel data'
 description: 'Learn how to use Office Scripts to send a Teams meeting from Excel data.' ms.date: 03/18/2021
 localization_priority: Normal